Decentrix/TetriX/README.md

 ### Installing

+To use latest stable version of Tetrix you can install it via npm:

 ```
 $ npm install tetrix
 ```

-### Usage
+### Usage on the Command-Line

+#### Compile Contract and Deploy to Local Virtual Blockchain

-To use Tetrix run
+To use Tetrix, execute:
 ```
 $ Tetrix YOUR_SOL_FILE_PATH
 ```

 #### View Contract Detail

-In package.json include a new script in scripts:
+In package.json, include a new script in scripts:
 ```
 "scripts": {
   "tetrixGUI": "webpack --config node_modules/tetrix/webpack.config.js && node node_modules/tetrix/server/server.js"
 },
 ```
-Run
+then, execute:
 ```
 $ npm run tetrixGUI
 ```